How to Fix a Flat Tire: Step by Step

 If your tire has a minor puncture from a nail or other debris, there will be a leak that you'll have to locate and plug up.

 In some cases, you may be able to visually inspect the tire to find a physical puncture.
-However, there may be times when the puncture isn't immediately obvious.
-In that case, just fill up the tire and pinpoint any kinds of hissing sounds from escaping air.
+However, there may be times when the puncture isn't immediately apparent.
+In that case, just fill up the tire and pinpoint any kind of hissing sounds from escaping the air.

 Step 2: Loosen the Lug Nuts of the Tire